ehtick/cad2data-Revit-IFC-DWG-DGN-pipeline-with-conversion-validation-qto/README.md

 ## What is DataFrames?

 CAD/BIM formats like `.rvt`, `.ifc`, `.dwg`, or `.dgn` are complex and proprietary.
 Converting them into **DataFrames**—tabular structures with rows (elements) and columns (properties)—enables efficient data processing.
-Popularized by Python’s pandas library, DataFrames are widely used for their compatibility with automation, analytics, and AI tools.
+Popularized by Python’s pandas library, DataFrames are widely used for their compatibility with automation, analytics, and AI tools (only one of Python's libraries, pandas, is downloaded 12 million times a day).
 They simplify tasks like filtering, grouping, and visualization, making them ideal for dashboards, quantity takeoffs, and validation.

 <p align="center">
   <img src="https://datadrivenconstruction.io/wp-content/uploads/2025/06/n8n-pipeline-11.jpg" alt="DataFrame Example" width="100%"/>